aouni0n/Yusi-V1/README.md

 <p>The Tool Is Just For EATHICAL HECKING, Seriously How Can A CAMERA PHISHER Be Used As An Ethical Tool, AnyWays</p>
 <p>If some nigga tries to use this tool for any other purpose(rather than hacking yusi)is not my responsibility .</p>
 <p>Oye dali Daya Putra Baaz Aja, Masti Kar Rahay Hain , Tanu Kuttya Nay Khana Ai panchodaya.
 PEACE</p>
+<p>And Also, Don't Try To Be HALLIAN HACKER HUH You Can Never Become HALLIAN HACKER he is the Bakra Of All Time<>